angusmf1/portfolio/final_project_angusferrell_part2.md

 ### Target audience
 > My approach to identifying my target audience
+>

 The target audience that I hope to reach with my story are every concerned American citizen.
 This includes students, parents, siblings, friends, and co-workers.
 My approach to identifying representative individuals to interview were finding three people that fall somewhere in these categories.
 I selected a parent/artist in their 50's, a working professional in their 30's, and a student in their 20's.
+The interviews were conducted in that respective order.

 ### Interview script
 > The goals from research and related questions:

 | Goal | Questions to Ask |
 |------|------------------|